-Some time back my Instagram followers expressed interest in understanding how one could become a good embedded design engineer, so here is a short recipe 🙂
+Some time back many of my followers expressed interest in understanding how one could become a good embedded design engineer, so here is a short recipe 🙂

 Start with basics, have patience while learning, be consistent in putting in time every single day, work hard.

 Embedded is all about hardware [&] software, so you need to have a good foundation in both, even if you want to focus on one side more in the latter part of your career.

 - Learn the basics of electronics, about electronics components – different types, how do they work, application circuits.

 - Learn schematic symbols of the components, see pictures (Google search) of all the components to know how they look like if possible see them physically also.